lillyw54/portfolio-liz/README.md

     CONTRIBUTING:

-  If you would like to contribute, and add to the portfolio layout, ensure that you're adding a section to the README file, showing what was changed to make it better.
+  If you would like to contribute, and add to the portfolio layout, ensure that you're adding a section to the README fileas well, showing what was changed to make it better.